junxit/us-congress-bills-119/metadata.md

 - Sen. Blackburn, Marsha [R-TN] (B001243)

+## Committees (1)

+- Senate — Commerce, Science, and Transportation Committee

 ## Actions

 - 2025-02-05 — Introduced in Senate
 - 2025-02-05 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2025-03-12 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment favorably.
+- 2025-06-02 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cruz with an amendment.
+With written report No. 119-27.
+- 2025-06-02 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cruz with an amendment.
+With written report No. 119-27.
+- 2025-06-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 89.